Mbed-TLS/mbedtls-docs/kb/development/script-coding-standards.md

 ### Python language features

 The maintainers of Mbed TLS are primarily C programmers, not Python programmers.
-It's ok to use fancy language features if they're useful, but don't necessarily assume that the reader is familiar with them.
-Make sure that if a reader is unfamiliar with an advanced feature, they'll be able to easily look it up.
+It's ok to use fancy language features if they make the code significantly simpler, but don't necessarily assume that the reader is familiar with them.
+Make sure that unfamiliar readers can easily look up such fancy features.

 * Classes, methods and simple inheritance can be used freely.
 * Avoid metaclasses and nontrivial dynamic class creation.
 If you use these features, write documentation that's accessible to non-experts.